 The advanced track is for those who can already play up to (or close to) speed, but who are looking to grow further as musicians through learning from some of the world's best players.
 Estimated minimum playing experience required: 3-4 years and up.

-MBC now offers a full-time track in Minstrel style banjo.
 An ancestor of clawhammer, Minstrel or stroke-style developed in the 1840s and 50s and was the very first style of banjo playing to spread nation-wide and internationally.
 The Minstrel repertoire was the first distinctly American popular music form, and many numbers are still widely played by devotees of old-time, bluegrass and American folk music.
-Nowadays there is a very active Minstrel revival scene, and we have two of its finest representatives on board: Greg C. Adams and Seth Swingle.
-Click for more on MBC Minstrel Program.
+Nowadays there is a very active Minstrel revival scene

-Introducing the Banjo: a Crash Course for Absolute Beginners
+Introducing the 5-String Banjo: a Crash Course for Absolute Beginners

 On Thursday evening, MBC will run a special class for people who want to get started on banjo (or for those who have already gotten started and figure they need a quick review before diving into our novice program).
 The class covers the following topics: getting acquainted with the instrument, holding it, getting in tune, how to finger the strings and play a few basic chords, how to keep time by simple strumming, etc. For those who are undecided about which banjo path to pursue, our instructors will also demonstrate both bluegrass and old time styles on the banjo and explain some of the pluses and minuses about trying to learn each genre.
 "Introducing the Banjo" is open to all MBC Registrants.